-Other times, although your heat pump is functioning due to condensation on the outside, it can lead to the pump freezing.
+#3 Although your heat pump is otherwise functioning, condensation on the outside can lead to the pump freezing.

-Your Auxiliary heat will kick on if your pump is frozen or not heating the air that is pulled in.
+Your auxiliary heat will kick on if your pump is frozen and not sending warm air into the air handler.

 How Do I Turn Off Auxiliary Heat?

-If you do not want your system using the auxiliary heat source, it can be programmed to turn off or change when it toggles on to a more manageable level.
+If you do not want your system using the auxiliary heat source, it can be programmed to turn off completely, or the set point can be adjusted.

 Because HVAC systems are so technical, it is best to have an HVAC technician come out and program it not to toggle on.

 If you feel like this is a challenge that you can take on yourself, or if you don’t have the extra money to have a tech come out, you can do some additional research online based on your unit.

 You should be able to find at least an instruction manual for your unit’s make and model.